MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 In between our feature updates, we also release fixes and improvements and security updates.
 These updates are always minor updates and never change the major build number.

 To help provide clarity, this release notes page provides information for every major and minor update.
 The most current release is listed first, and previous releases follow in chronological order.
-If you’d like to learn about updates to down level versions (or view previous major feature releases), refer to the table below.
+If you’d like to learn about updates to down level versions (or view previous major feature releases), refer to the table that follows.

 Note:  the current release version is the October 2023 Update, Build 1244.